DreamAmbitious/k8s-controller-runtime-fake/readme.md

 }
 ```

-:do_not_litter: As this a mock function, it comes up with more power and responsibility.
+:do_not_litter: As this is a mock function, it comes up with more power and responsibility.

 - Refer kubernetes [NewClientBuilder](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/client/fake#NewClientBuilder) for more info on usage , here is the gist.